goliatone/wee-things-workshop/README.md

 Now **unplug the USB cable** and **plug it** again.

-Congratulations, we now have a board properly flashed and we are ready to start uploading code.
+Congratulations, we now have a board properly setup and we are ready to start uploading code.

 <!--
 #### Tutorials